 On Monday 30 March 2020 the Federal Government announced a third economic stimulus package of $130 billion to retain Australian employees of suffering businesses dealing with coronavirus, COVID-19.
 Also, on Sunday 29 March 2020 the New South Wales Government announced further Payroll Tax concessions.

-THE FEDERAL GOVERNMENT NEW JOBKEEPER PAYMENT WAGE SUBSIDY
+CURRENT: FEDERAL GOVERNMENT NEW JOBKEEPER PAYMENT WAGE SUBSIDY

 Under the new wage subsidy plan, eligible employers will receive a $1,500 per fortnight “job keeper payment” before tax for each eligible employee they keep employed to 30 September 2020.
 Self-employed workers are also eligible.